programming-notes/user-registration-and-authentication-challenge/README.md

 ### Working with Sessions
-HTTP is a [stateless protocol][], meaning that each request-response cycle is independent of all other requests and responses.
+HTTP is a [stateless protocol][], meaning that HTTP servers "forget" everything they know about a client between each request-response cycle.
 Servers don't remember which clients made which requests or to whom they've sent which responses.

-But, we know that if we log into a website, the application knows that we're logged in.
+But, we know that if we log into a website, the application continues to remember that we're logged in as we visit various pages on the site.
 In other words, our logged-in state is preserved across multiple requests.
 How does this happen?

-In this challenge, we'll learn to track whether or not a user is logged in using [sessions][] in Sinatra, which store data using HTTP cookies.
-[Cookies][HTTP cookies] are used to retain state across web requests.
-Cookies are passed back-and-forth between client and server in HTTP headers.
-The server sets a cookie and sends it to the client as part of the response.
-Then with its next request, the client sends the cookie back to the server.
-In this manner, we're able to manage state across multiple request-response cycles.
+In this challenge, we'll learn to track whether or not a user is logged in using [sessions][] in Sinatra.
+Sessions contain data from the server that is encrypted and stored in HTTP cookies.
+Since cookies are sent back and forth between browser and server, the session cookie is always available to us in Sinatra.

 ### Protecting User Data with BCrypt